developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxUIManager/index.md

     Provide some name in the "Name" field (Ex.
 MyUIManager).
 The "Name" field is used to identify each feature, which is required when editing features programmatically.
 You can also keep the "Name" field empty.

-    So as discussed, you can enable, disable or clear the clipboard of your Symbol device using UI Manager feature of Mx.
+    So as discussed, you can enable, disable or clear the clipboard of your Zebra device using UI Manager feature of Mx.
 We will enable and clear the clipboard so that when we run the application, there is nothing saved in clipboard.
 Click on Clipboard drop-down in the wizard and select the option "Enable".
 Check the "Clear Clipboard?" checkbox to enable clearing.

 	You can also see some additional sub-features under "UI Manager" such as Enabling/Disabling AutoCorrect, HomeKey, Bluetooth Pairing Popup, setting current locale, default input method etc which could be configured as well.